anzasolutions/simlandia/README.md

 # simlandia
-Improved version of Simlandia created in 2011
+Improved version of Simland.
+Created in 2011.